Watch a River

 "Your eyes saw my unformed body; all the days ordained for me were written in your book before one of them came to be."

 Not that God predicted your days.
 That He ordained them — and then wrote them in.
-In His book, before you existed, every day was already there.
-You are reading a book that has been written for you.
-The river is flowing through a canyon already carved.
+Before you existed, every day was already there.

 The Comfort in the Current